 2 days prior to the test:

-The following medications should be stopped: anti-ulcer or antacid medications (i.e., Tagamet, Pepcid and Zantac).
+The following medications should be stopped prior to the stomach acid test: anti-ulcer or antacid medications (i.e., Tagamet, Pepcid and Zantac).

 1 day prior to the test: